DimiOui/42-born2beroot/README.md

 # DEFENSE

 ### how a virtual machine works and its purpose
+Do I really need to explain it to you guys ?

 ### why chosing Debian over CentOS
 Debian is fully opensource, more portable

-CentOS has 10 years long support for each releases CentOS is more stable than Debian, although Ubuntu is catching up and more packages avalaible Debian is easier to upgrade, GUI is more friendly CentOS doesn't support many architectures
+CentOS has 10 years long support for each releases

+CentOS is more stable than Debian, although Ubuntu is catching up and more packages avalaible

+Debian is easier to upgrade, GUI is more friendly

+CentOS doesn't support many architectures

 ### what's the difference between aptitude and apt
-Aptitude provides a terminal menu interface, apt doesn't They share the same database of packages
+Aptitude provides a terminal menu interface, apt doesn't

+They share the same database of packages

 Aptitude will automatically remove packages

 Aptitude will provide solutions if you try to remove/install/update packages that cause conflicts

 ### what APPARMOR is